FOR IMMEDIATE RELEASE

 PRESS CONTACT: Nikolas Schiller, 202-643-3878

 If approved by DC voters in 2022, the new ballot initiative would gradually phase out the sub-minimum base wage tipped workers currently receive and raise it to the same minimum wage non-tipped workers get, with tips on top.
 As of July 1st, the current sub-minimum wage in DC is $5.05 an hour and if a tipped worker does not make the prevailing minimum wage of $15.20 an hour, the employer is supposed to make up the difference.
 However, this system is not transparent and allows for wage theft, discrimination, and puts workers’ livelihoods in the hands of the customer.
 Worse, during the pandemic, tipped workers saw less unemployment benefits because their income was often tied to unclaimed cash tips.
-Since union membership in the service sector is very low, public input on the way the service industry operates is needed to build a better and more just workplace.
+Since union membership in the service sector is very low, public input on the way the service industry operates is needed to build a better and more just for the majority of service workplace.

 The new ballot initiative is being proposed by a restaurant worker who lost their job during the pandemic and is in partnership with experienced DC ballot initiative activists who supported previous efforts to raise DC’s minimum wage, including Initiatives 76 and 77.